Dynatrace/ace-box/user-skel/ansible/roles/gitea/Readme.md

 ### Deploying Gitea

 The main task deploys gitea on a kubernetes cluster with the default variables set.
-Once the deployment is completed, it creates the service endpoint and an admin secret, then stores them in the following variables:
+Once the deployment is completed, it creates the service endpoint and an admin secret, then sources the following variables:

 - `gitea_internal_endpoint`
 - `gitea_username`